Ranaghat–Krishnanagar City–Lalgola line: Gauge conversion & Nabadwip Dham Connection

 The Shantipur–Krishnanagar City narrow gauge line was sanctioned for gauge conversion to broad gauge in 2001.
 The line closed for gauge conversion in 2010 which was completed and the new line was commissioned on 7 February 2012.

 The Krishnanagar–Nabadwip Ghat section was sanctioned for gauge conversion in 2007 along with a planned extension of the line to on the B.B. loop line with a bridge over the Bhagirathi.
-While the gauge conversion of the section has been completed from Krishnanagar City to Amghata railway station it has not been commissioned because of unauthorized crossings and the stretch between Amghata and Nabadwip Ghat has been blocked due to a temple and a mosque being on the alignment.
+While the gauge conversion of the section was completed from Krishnanagar City to Amghata railway station it was not commissioned because of unauthorized crossings, while the stretch between Amghata and Nabadwip Ghat has been blocked due to a temple and a mosque being on the alignment.
 Similarly, while the superstructure of the bridge between the Nabadwip Ghat and railway stations over the Bhagirathi is ready, tracks leading to the bridge haven't been built because of land acquisition problems and protests by the locals.

 On 15 October 2023, a trial run of a goods train was conducted between the and Amghata railway stations in order to check the heath of the unutilized section of the new gauge converted line.
-It is planned to short terminate trains at Amghata till the land acquisition problems between the Amghata–Nabadwip Ghat section are sorted out.
+It was planned to short terminate trains at Amghata till the land acquisition problems between the Amghata–Nabadwip Ghat section are sorted out.
+The Krishnanagar City–Amghata section was finally commissioned for operations on 17 November 2025.

 Nashipur rail bridge

 A new railway bridge between Azimganj and Murshidabad, across the Bhagirathi river was sanctioned in 2001 owing to the long time demand of the people of the area.
 While the superstructure of the bridge was completed by 2013, since the approach roads couldn't be built due to land acquisition problems and local protests related to employment, the tracks leading to the bridge couldn't be constructed.

 The hurdles related to land acquisition & employment were finally cleared & work for laying the tracks was started in December 2022.
-Track renewal work by replacing the old railway panels was underway as of September 2023 and the entire work is expected to be completed by March 2024.
-Meanwhile the area near the bridge has become a popular picnic spot.
+Track renewal work by replacing the old railway panels was underway as of September 2023 and the entire work was expected to be completed by March 2024.
+Meanwhile, the area near the bridge had become a popular picnic spot.

+The bridge was finally inaugurated on 2 March 2024 by Prime Minister Narendra Modi and multiple passenger services were launched via the bridge, finally connecting the twin cities of Jiaganj Azimganj by rail, in October 2024.

-Once commissioned, the Indian Railways plans to use the bridge for North Bengal bound trains from Sealdah like Darjeeling Mail as it provides a shorter route between Sealdah and New Jalpaiguri leading to significant savings in cost and time.
+Once commissioned, the Indian Railways planned to use the bridge for North Bengal bound trains from Sealdah like Darjeeling Mail as it provided a shorter route between Sealdah and New Jalpaiguri leading to significant savings in cost and time.
+This plan finally came into fruition on 20 June 2025 when a new Humsafar Express between Sealdah and Jalpaiguri Road was launched along this route.
+The Kolkata–Sairang Express, the first train between Kolkata and Aizawl was also launched on 13 September 2025 along this route as well and quickly became popular within weeks of its launch.